ryanapking/epicodus-php-hair-salon/README.md

 _Spec 21: A stylist's name can be returned from the client._
 * _Input: Get name of Jill's stylist_
 * _Output: "Anne"_

+_Spec 22: When a stylist is deleted, all clients associated with that stylist are also deleted._
+* _Input: Delete stylist_
+* _Output: Clients table has been cleared of all clients associated with that stylist ID_

 ## Setup/Installation Requirements